-31 March 2020
+31 March 2023

 E.H.
 Carr was a distinguished historian of the Soviet Union.
 In a famous series of lectures, he pondered the art of writing history and asked if objective history was really attainable.

 Citizen Kane (1941).
 Orson Welles’s masterpiece is often considered by critics to be the greatest film ever made.
 It certainly changed the language of cinema and repays multiple viewings.